reltubttam/flatback/README.md

 });
 ```

-### yield function (with multiple arguments)
+### yield function (with multiple callbacks)

-This works as in the case of one argument except control returns to the generator only after the function has completed AND ALL the callbacks have been called.

-The yield will return an array of arrays containing the arguments passed to the supplied functions the first time each is called.
+This works as in the case of a function with one argument except control returns to the generator only after the function has completed AND ALL the callbacks have been called.
+The yield will return an array of arrays containing the arguments passed to each callback in the supplied function.

-If there no arguments to the function, control returns to the generator immediately after it is executed and an empty array is returned by the yield.
+Note also if the function has no callbacks, control returns to the generator immediately after it is executed and an empty array is returned by the yield.

 ```js
 flatback.exec(function* (){